senotrusov/notes/arch-linux-installation.md

         !!! info inline end

-            See [Encrypting an entire system: Configuring mkinitcpio](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Configuring_mkinitcpio) for more details.
+            See the [Encrypting an entire system: Configuring mkinitcpio](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Configuring_mkinitcpio) for more details.

         Integrate the `encrypt` hook into the `HOOKS` array.
 This hook enables the decryption prompt early in the boot sequence.